Deputy Mayor István Puskás Presents Debrecen’s 2026 Draft Budget for Culture

 CULTURAL DEVELOPMENT PROJECTS:

-Establishment of a Light Music Cultural Community Centre
+- Establishment of the Contemporary Music Cultural Community Centre

 BUDGETS FOR CULTURAL INSTITUTIONS: